JainMayankA/JainMayankA/README.md

 - 🤝 I’m looking to collaborate on **full stack or computer vision projects**

-- 💼 Applying for full-time [Entry level] jobs as a **Full stack Developer or Computer Vision Engineer**
+- 💼 Applying for full-time [Entry level] jobs as a **Full Stack Web Developer or Computer Vision Engineer**

 - 👨‍💻 All of my projects are available  [here](https://github.com/JainMayankA/)